Juke2H/poker-browser-toolbox/README.md

 This will be quite difficult to fit into the "quickly, easily and frequently accessible during play"-framework

 -Figure out what other tools are needed since three isn't exactly very many for a "toolbox".

--Find a way around express showing "Cannot GET /<page>" if the browser is refreshed.

 ## Other information